-Building on the country diagnostics, the ID4D Initiative responds to government demand for technical assistance, which includes a range of activities to support the design of identification systems using global good practice (e.g. universal access, multifunctional usage and interoperability, robust and unique, built on a legal and operational foundation of trust and accountability).
+Building on the country diagnostics, the ID4D Initiative responds to government demand for technical assistance, which includes a range of activities to support the design of identification systems using global good practice (e.g. universal access, multifunctional usage and interoperability, built on a legal and operational foundation of trust and accountability).

 The following is a list of technical assistance activities, among others:

-- Recommendations on design, including: - Design options, including cost-benefit analysis of different options, to increase enrollment and coverage; - Design options to integrate civil registries with national ID; - Guidance on appropriate technology (e.g. enrollment, database structures, credential options, deduplication, and cybersecurity);
+- ▶ Recommendations on design, including: - Design options, including cost-benefit analysis of different options, to increase enrollment and coverage; - Design options to integrate civil registries with national ID;